 As a fully managed service, Azure SQL automatically updates and patches organizations’ SQL databases so they can focus more time on higher-value priorities that drive innovation and create value for their customers.

-The benefits of Microsoft Azure services
+Benefits of Microsoft Azure Services

 Microsoft Azure is widely recognized as one of the highest performing public clouds currently available.
 It offers customers a range of benefits that place them at a serious advantage over their competitors, including: